 As mentioned earlier, a key advantage of the ladder approximation is the fact that an explicit solution for the in-medium $T$-matrix can be found.
-The Bethe-Salpeter equation for $T(Z)$ is solved in terms of the bare two-body interaction, $V^{(2)}$, and the bubble, $\Pi(Z)$, so that
+The solution of the Bethe-Salpeter equation in $T(Z)$ can be expressed in terms of the bare two-body interaction, $V^{(2)}$, and the bubble, $\Pi(Z)$, namely

 To have a direct connection with the propagator, we need to relate explicitly the (two-body) bubble to the (one-body) propagator.
 We do this in the energy representation.
 Fourier transforming Eq.~\eqref{DefBubble}, we find